kthhrv/birthday-demo/README.md

 - Avoid vendor lock-in.
   - For instance we could use AWS API Gateway but Django Rest Framework is an excellent open source option.
-- Maintainablity over raw performance.
+- Maintainability over raw performance.
   - NodeJs can be more performant than Python but in a Python shop it will induce more developer overhead.

-## Code implimentation choices
+## Code implementation choices

 - My first choice would be Django Rest Framework but this is hardly a 'simple' solution.
-- Considered using python http.server as the simplist possible python implemtation but it doesn't suport PUT http method.
+- Considered using python http.server as the simplest possible python implementation but it doesn't support PUT http method.
 - Python Flask looks like the next simplest option.